tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   X, y = window_data(gold_df, window_size, feature_column, target_column)
   ```

-* Next, to avoid the dataset being randomized, we manually create the training and testing sets using array slicing and defining the 70% of the data for training and the remainder for testing.
+* Next, to avoid the dataset being randomized, we manually create the training and testing sets using array slicing and defining 70% of the data for training and the remainder for testing.

   ```python
   # Manually splitting the data